MrSampy/SelfAssessment/Skills/DotNET.md

   - Serverless computing: 🎓 known
 - C# Development
   - C# syntax and language fundamentals: 🙋 explained
-  - Advanced C# features (LINQ, async/await, delegates, events): 🖐️ used
+  - Advanced C# features (LINQ, async/await, delegates, events): 🙋 explained
-  - Reflection and dynamic programming: 🖐️ used
+  - Reflection and dynamic programming:: 🖐️ used
-  - Data types and collections: 🖐️ used
+  - Data types and collections: 🙋 explained
-  - Generics and extension methods: 🖐️ used
+  - Generics and extension methods: 🙋 explained
   - Attributes and annotations: 🖐️ used
   - Interoperability with other .NET languages: 🖐️ used
 - `F#` Development